Which Molecules Are Involved In Protein Synthesis

 • eIF1 and eIF1A: Promote scanning of the mRNA for the start codon.

-Initiation factors ensure that translation starts at the correct location on the mRNA and that the ribosome is properly assembled.
+Initiation factors check that translation starts at the correct location on the mRNA and that the ribosome is properly assembled.

 7. Elongation Factors: Extending the Chain

-Elongation factors are proteins that facilitate the elongation of the polypeptide chain.
-They help bring aminoacyl-tRNAs to the ribosome, catalyze peptide bond formation, and translocate the ribosome along the mRNA.
+Elongation factors are proteins that allow the elongation of the polypeptide chain.
+They help bring aminoacyl-tRNAs to the ribosome, catalyze peptide bond formation, and translocate the ribosome along the mRNA Most people skip this — try not to..

 Key Elongation Factors: